Chapter 8

 Let us notice the following verses,

-12 … When God revealed to Peter, a Jew or Israelite, that he should not consider any person unclean (Acts 10:28), Peter realized that Jesus also came to save the Gentiles.
+11-12 … When God revealed to Peter, a Jew or Israelite, that he should not consider any person unclean (Acts 10:28), Peter realized that Jesus also came to save the Gentiles.
 God also sent Peter to the household of Cornelius, a Gentile family, to present to them the Gospel of Jesus Christ.
 Peter obeyed and Cornelius along with his household received saving faith in Jesus Christ and was baptized in the Holy Spirit (Acts 10:23-48).
-From this time forward the Apostle Peter ate and fellowshipped with the Gentile Believers.
-However, in this verse we discover that when some Jewish converts arrived from Jerusalem, Peter began to backslide into the Jewish thought that a Jew must not associate with an unclean person, that is a Gentile.
+From this time forward the Apostle Peter ate and fellowshipped with the Gentile believers.
+However, in this verse we discover that when some Jewish converts arrived from Jerusalem, Peter began to backslide into the Jewish thought that a Jew must not associate with an unclean person, who at this time in human history was a Gentile.

 In reflecting upon the above, one comes to the realization that Paul was not seeking the praise or commendation that could come from the prominent Apostle Peter.
 Instead, this event reveals to us that Paul was only interested in insuring that the pure Gospel of Jesus Christ was preached and followed.
 Hence, He was only interested in receiving the glory and praise that comes from God.

-In addition to being faithful to bearing witness to God, and seeking after His glory, we find that Paul was also faithful to God's commission for him to seek after the lost.
-To understand this we must realize that,
+In addition to being faithful in bearing witness to God, and seeking after His glory, we find that Paul was also faithful to God's commission for him to seek after the lost.
+To expand upon this we find that,

-PAUL REALLY LOVED AND CARED FOR THE PEOPLE HE SHARED THE GOSPEL WITH
+PAUL LOVED AND CARED FOR THE PEOPLE JESUS SENT HIM TO

-To see this let us read an excerpt from his second letter to the churches in Corinth where Paul explained to them that he always had their best interests at heart.
+This is revealed to us in the following excerpt from his second letter to the churches in Corinth.
+The Scripture of interest is where Paul explained to them he always had their best interests at heart.

 2 Corinthians 12:11-19